Erastuskanyatta/Introduction-to-PHP/index.md

  //code to execute
 }
 ```
-Let us put in place this in a program.
+Let us implement this in a program.
 ```php
 <?php
 $age = 15;